Hunger Hormones | Ghrelin | Leptin | NPY | PYY | GLP-1 | CCK | Regulate Appetite | Control Hunger | Increase Satiety | Conclusion | FAQ | Studies

 Recent research suggests that obese people develop a type of CCK resistance.
 Reduced sensitivity to the hormone makes them more likely to overeat, which may contribute to the progression of CCK resistance (Cawthon et al. 202140).

-How to Regulate Appetite Naturally
+How to Regulate Appetite Through Hormones

-We cannot completely control our appetite, but we can bring our modern lifestyle and thus our hormone balance back into the equilibrium that nature originally intended.
+We cannot completely control our appetite, but we can bring our modern lifestyle and, thus, our hormone balance back into the equilibrium that nature originally intended.

 How to Control Hunger Hormones